 March, April, and May months are the months of spring.
 Trekkers have considered spring as the best time for Annapurna Base Camp.
 During spring, the weather is clear and pleasant.

 It is the time when the flower starts to bloom, the smell of wet soil teases the air, the hibernating creatures come out for sunbath, the melody of birds chirping blends in the ear.

 The petrichor morning will release all your stress and rejuvenates the energy.

-Various distinct birds species such as Koklass Pheasant, Satyr Tragopan, Crested Serpent Eagle, Great Barbet, etc. are visible in different altitude.
+Various distinct birds species such as Koklass Pheasant, Satyr Tragopan, Crested Serpent Eagle, Great Barbet, etc. are visible at different altitudes.

 Spring is the time when rhododendrons bloom so you would get to walk through a dense rhododendron forest.